 That incident happened after a judge refused to grant Scott a protective order against Marks.
 In her application she claimed that Marks had threatened to kill her and her family members and had repeatedly choked her unconscious.
 She also claimed that Marks had bragged about knowing how to get away with murder.

-When Marks was being transported from Michigan to Texas he escaped police custody and lead sheriff’s deputies on a nine-hour manhunt before being found hiding in a trash can.
+When Marks was being transported from Michigan to Texas he escaped police custody and lead sheriff’s deputies on a nine-hour manhunt.
+He was eventually discovered hiding in a trash can.

 In Michigan Marks was arrested alongside his girlfriend Maya Maxwell.
 Maxwell, who has given birth to Marks’ child while in jail, has also been charged in relation to the killings of Scott and Swearingin.